SonarSource/sonarlint-vscode/README.md

         "sonarlint.ls.javaHome": "C:\\Program Files\\Java\\jre1.8.0_131"
     }

+### JS/TS analysis specific requirements

-To analyze JavaScript and TypeScript, SonarLint will also need Node.js.
+To analyze JavaScript and TypeScript code, SonarLint requires Node.js executable.
+It will be autodetected, or you can force the location using:

+    {
+        "sonarlint.pathToNodeExecutable": "/home/julien/.nvm/versions/node/v11.12.0/bin/node"
+    }

+### Java analysis specific requirements

-To enable the support for Java, you need the [Language support for Java](https://marketplace.visualstudio.com/items?itemName=redhat.java) VSCode extension (version 0.56.0 or higher).
+To enable the support for Java analysis, you need the [Language support for Java](https://marketplace.visualstudio.com/items?itemName=redhat.java) VSCode extension (version 0.56.0 or higher).
+You also need to be in [standard mode](https://code.visualstudio.com/docs/java/java-project#_lightweight-mode).

+### Apex analysis specific requirements

+The support for Apex analysis is only available together with SonarQube Enterprise Edition or SonarCloud (see connected mode below).
+You also need the [Salesforce Extension Pack](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode) VSCode extension.

+### PL/SQL analysis specific requirements

-The support for Apex and PL/SQL is only available together with SonarQube/SonarCloud.
-For Apex, you'll also need the [Salesforce Extension Pack](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode) VSCode extension.
-And for PL/SQL, you will need the [Oracle Developer Tools for VSCode](https://marketplace.visualstudio.com/items?itemName=Oracle.oracledevtools) extension.
+The support for PL/SQL analysis is only available together with SonarQube Developer Edition or SonarCloud (see connected mode below).
+You also need the [Oracle Developer Tools for VSCode](https://marketplace.visualstudio.com/items?itemName=Oracle.oracledevtools) extension.

 ## Connected mode

-You can connect SonarLint to SonarQube >= 6.7 or SonarCloud and bind your workspace folders to a SonarQube/SonarCloud project to benefit from the same rules and settings that are used to inspect your project on the server.
+You can connect SonarLint to SonarQube >= 7.9 or SonarCloud and bind your workspace folders to a SonarQube/SonarCloud project to benefit from the same rules and settings that are used to inspect your project on the server.
 SonarLint then hides in VSCode the issues that are marked as **Won’t Fix** or **False Positive**.

 Connected mode will also allow to unlock analysis of those languages: